lemariva/uPyEcho/README.md

 # uPyEcho
-Emulated Belkin WeMo device that works with Amazon Echo using a MicroPython
+Emulated Belkin WeMo device that works with Amazon Echo using MicroPython

 About the repository
 ---------